-Founded in 1993, Hopeless Records is a Southern California independent record label home to Yellowcard, All Time Low, Silverstein, There For Tomorrow, Enter Shikari, The Wonder Years, Anarbor, The Dangerous Summer, and many more.
-Throughout the 18 year history of Hopeless Records the label has released over 100 albums and launched the careers of Avenged Sevenfold, Thrice, and Melee.
+Founded in 1993, Hopeless Records is a Southern California independent record label home to Yellowcard, All Time Low, Silverstein, Bayside, Enter Shikari, The Wonder Years, Taking Back Sunday, The Used, and many more.
+Throughout the 20 year history of Hopeless Records the label has released over 100 albums and launched the careers of Avenged Sevenfold, Thrice, and Melee.
 In 1999, Hopeless Records formally started supporting non-profit organizations under the Sub City name with charitable albums, tours, and events.
 Now itself a registered 501c3 non profit organization, Sub City continues this mission of raising funds and awareness for worthy causes and to date has raised over $2 million dollars for over 50 non-profit organizations.

 Our full story…

 To tell the story of Hopeless Records is to tell a story of positivity, resilience, hard work, motivation and versatility.
 As characteristics, these words have become watered down in society’s vernacular.
 Every young, do-it-yourself garage band is considered hard-working.
 Every upstart record label has motivation.
 Positivity is a trait deeply ingrained in the DNA of the punk and hardcore subcultures.